 Another way to translate effect sizes into a more assessable figure is to convert the percent of additional schooling into days of learning.
-With approximately 200 school days in the academic calendar year in
+With approximately 200 school days in the academic calendar year in Kenya, the Bridge effect for lower primary translates to 64 and 26 additional days of learning in English and maths, respectively.

-&lt;sup>23 Weighted average calculated for each subtask by multiplying the number of pupils in a class by the class's average score, summing these values, then dividing by the total number of pupils taking the subtask in all classes.
+Weighted average calculated for each subtask by multiplying the number of pupils in a class by the class's average score, summing these values, then dividing by the total number of pupils taking the subtask in all classes.